 - a.
-Filling in the gaps in the pedestrian network, particularly along the Frequent Transit Network, within the Town and Neighbourhood Centres, around schools, and along major roads; - b.
-Adding new multi-use pathways (also in accordance with the 2019 Parks and Recreation Master Plan); - c.
-Implementing the short- and medium-term cycling network by 2030 with first priority on developing the spine of the cycling network, connecting existing infrastructure, and focusing on easily achievable successes in neighbourhoods such as around schools; - e.
-Prioritizing cycling intersection treatments; - f.
+Increasing sidewalk coverage, particularly along the Frequent Transit Network, within the Town and Neighbourhood Centres, around schools, and along major roads; - b.
+Adding new multi-use pathways (also in accordance with the 2019 Parks and Recreation Master Plan): - c.
+Implementing the short- and medium-term cycling network by 2030 with first priority on developing the spine of the cycling network, connecting existing infrastructure, and focusing on easily achievable successes in neighbourhoods such as around schools; - d.
+Reviewing feasibility of pedestrian crossings across identified major roads; - e.
+Prioritizing cycling intersection treatments along highways and arterials; - f.
 Enhancing accessibility features and transit passenger amenities at bus stops with priority given to along the Frequent Transit Network, within the Town and Neighbourhood Centres, around schools, community centres, and seniors housing; - g.
 Establishing transit priority treatments at identified key intersections; - h.
 Coordinating with regional partners to advance public education and information sharing to support active travel and transit use; and - i.
 Prioritizing safety and operational improvements that improve road safety and efficiency.

-ST 7 Continue to work with the Comox Valley Regional District and BC Transit on implementation of the Transit Future Plan, including: 蒙
+- ST 7 Continue to work with the Comox Valley Regional District and BC Transit on implementation of the Transit Future Plan, including: - a.

-- a.
 Implementation of the Comox Valley Frequent Transit Corridor; - b.
-Location and design of transit exchanges in the City; and - c.
-Coordinating of the Frequent Transit Network and development within the city to promote transit supportive land use densities. - ST 8 Develop or update municipal master transportation or mobility plans that provide guidance on the network, infrastructure, priorities, and phasing of all forms of transportation in order to: - a.
-Reflect the land use plan and policies in the OCP; - b.
-Identify the pedestrian network; - c.
-Develop standards and locations for cycling facilities with an emphasis on protected or separated facilities wherever appropriate; - d.
-Emphasize and incentivize active and low-carbon modes; - e.
-Manage and improve safety of multiple uses along multi-use pathways; - f.
-Establish traffic calming policy in order to determine appropriate site specific traffic calming measures including, but not limited to, reducing speed limits; - g.
-Study and improve multi-modal transportation opportunities and circulation in the Downtown; and - h.
-Identify goods movement and trucking routes, including as part of the road classification system. - ST 9 Establish and promote incentive programs to support uptake of electric bikes in partnership and in relation to others developing such programs to cover gaps and maximize rebate uptake.
+Location and design of transit exchanges in the City; and - C. Coordinating of the Frequent Transit Network and development within the city to promote transit supportive land use densities. - ST 8 Review the Transportation Master Plan and Cycling Network Plan to incorporate: - a.
+The land use plan in the OCP; - b.
+Emphasis on active and low-carbon modes; - c.
+Protected cycling facilities; - d.
+Goods movement and trucking routes; - e.
+Management of uses along multi-use pathways to improve safety; and - f.
+Reduced speed limits on local roads. - Establish and promote incentive programs to support uptake of electric bikes in partnership and in relation to others developing such programs to cover gaps and maximize rebate uptake.

-Objective 3 Street standards include attention to safety, accessibility, and comfort at the pedestrian scale

-Objective 4 Excess existing road space is repurposed to support public life, active travel, and green infrastructure
+- ST3.
+Street standards include attention to safety, accessibility, and comfort at the pedestrian scale - ST4.
+Excess existing road space is repurposed to support public life and green infrastructure

 - - a.
-Creating urban plazas and activation at street intersections and mid-block connections; - b.
+Creating urban plazas and activation at street intersections and mid-block connections: - b.
 Establishing pedestrian-only streets either permanently or during certain times of the year and/or certain times of the day; - c.
 Undertaking laneway improvements that transform them into multi-functional public spaces and pedestrian linkages; and - d.
-Supporting restaurant patios, pop-up parks, and parklet initiatives. - ST 11 Review current practice of on-street parking space to identify opportunities for active transportation, green infrastructure, and place-making features.
+Supporting restaurant patios, pop-up parks, and parklet initiatives. - Review current practice of on-street parking space to identify opportunities for active transportation, green infrastructure, and place-making features.
 Include on-street parking management tools such as paid parking and parking permits as part of the review.
-Review in coordination with the Zoning Bylaw off-street parking standards. - ST 12 Amend the Subdivision and Development Servicing Bylaw to incorporate wherever feasible the BC Active Transportation Design Guide recommendations including, but not limited to: - a.
-Enhanced cycling lane standards that incorporate protected facilities on key segments of the network as identified in the Cycling Network Plan; - b.
+Review in coordination with the Zoning Bylaw off-street parking standards. - Amend the Subdivision and Development Servicing Bylaw to reflect the updated Road Network Classification (Map F-2, Appendix-Maps) and incorporate wherever feasible the BC Active Transportation Design Guide recommendations including, but not limited to: - a.
+Enhanced cycling lane standards that incorporate protected barriers on key segments of the network as identified in the Cycling Network Plan; - b.
 Increased sidewalk widths including opportunities for green infrastructure such as rain gardens and street trees; - c.
 Multi-use pathway widths and separation distances from roads; - d.
-Furnishing zone recommendations including furnishing zone widths between 2 and 5 metres depending on road classification; - Design speeds and posted speeds with consideration given to 50 km/h for arterials, 40 km/h for collectors, 30 km/h for local roads, and 15 km/h for lanes; and - f.
-Universal accessibility features such as curb ramp widths and tactile attention indicators. - ST 13 Develop a strategy to increase bike parking throughout Courtenay. 🗮
+Furnishing zone recommendations including furnishing zone widths between 2 and 5 metres depending on road classification; - e.
+Design speeds and posted speeds with consideration given to 50 km/h for arterials, 40 km/h for collectors, 30 km/h for local roads, and 15 km/h for lanes; and - f.
+Universal accessibility features such as curb ramp widths and tactile attention indicators.